There are so many things to do in LA that you’ll never get bored.

 Downtown LA has more variety when it comes to restaurants, bars, clubs, and museums.
 This is personally one of my favorite areas in LA.

-Free Hand is a new hostel located in a vibrant part of downtown.
-There is a rooftop pool, bar, restaurant, fitness center and it’s walking distance to tons of restaurants, bars, and attractions.
+- Free Hand is a new hostel located in a vibrant part of downtown.
+There is a rooftop pool, bar, restaurant, fitness center and it’s within walking distance of tons of restaurants, bars, and attractions.

 Day One: Downtown Los Angeles